Some insurance providers now have COVID cover, here’s what you need to know.

 What Does Insurance Look Like Post COVID-19?

-With COVID-19 still a part of our lives more than one year on, businesses have had to accept that we are now living with the virus and a number of travel insurance companies now offer COVID-19 benefits, including Cover-More, Medibank and AHM.
-Travel providers are also coming to the party with Qantas and Virgin among those offering COVID-19 clauses.
+With COVID-19 still a part of our lives more than two years on, businesses have had to accept that we are now living with the virus and a number of travel insurance companies now offer COVID-19 benefits.
+Cover-More was the first to introduce such benefits, and has continued to review & update these as the pandemic has evolved to ensure the coverage is still relevant.

 So what is on offer?